 Charge-Discharge Lifecycle

-Basic lead-acid batteries last about 300 cycles until they reach 80% capacity.
+A basic lead-acid battery lasts about 300 cycles before reaching 80% capacity.
 AGM and gel types may last into the high hundreds of cycles.
-LFP batteries last for thousands of cycles and usually have an 80% Dod.
+LFP batteries last for thousands of cycles and usually have an 80% DoD.

 Battery Management

-Makes sure you know the battery storage and operation requirement.
+Make sure you know the battery storage and operation requirements.
 Flooded cell, AGM, and gel batteries have different requirements for storage and charging.
-Overall, all types of lead-acid batteries are more simple to manage and safer than lithium-ion batteries.
+Overall, lead-acid batteries are simpler to manage and safer than lithium-ion batteries.

 Safe Installation